hashicorp/terraform/website/docs/language/functions/templatefile.html.md

 graph, so this function cannot be used with files that are generated dynamically during a Terraform operation.

+`*.tftpl` is the recommended naming pattern to use for your template files.
+Terraform will not prevent you from using other names but following this convention will help your editor understand the content and likely provide better editing experience as a result.

 ## Examples

 ### Lists

-Given a template file `backends.tpl` with the following content:
+Given a template file `backends.tftpl` with the following content:

 ```
 %{ for addr in ip_addrs ~}